john-heyer/nustar-probabilistic-cataloging/README.md

 # nustar-probabilistic-cataloging
 Inference of point sources observed by the NuSTAR X-Ray telescope using probabilistic cataloging.

-Based on jax, google's flexible ML research library: https://github.com/google/jax
+Based on jax, a flexible ML research library developed at google: https://github.com/google/jax

 NOTES:
 - `model.py` contains the code for computing the likelihood of a set of parameters